e440/data-analysis/README.md

 		woman = 'short'
 	if man == 'tall' and woman == 'tall': tall_tall += 1
+# find children of tall parents and see if they are tall
 		kids = people[m[0]]['children']
 		for kid in kids:
 			kids_from_talls += 1